-Whether to go for petrol or diesel power is one of the first decisions you’ll have to make before buying a new car.
-What’s going to be best for your type of motoring?
-To get the facts that will help you decide, plus tips for cutting your fuel costs, read on.
+Choosing petrol or diesel power is one of the first decisions you’ll have to make before buying a new car.
+What’s going to be best for your type of motoring, for the environment and your wallet?
+Here you can get the facts to help you decide and tips for cutting your fuel costs.

 Did you know?

-The average motorist will spend more than £100,000 on fuel over the course of a lifetime − petrol and diesel being the biggest motoring expense of all.
+The average motorist will spend more than £100,000 on fuel over their lifetime − petrol and diesel being the biggest motoring expense of all.

-So you’ll need to work out whether this saving in fuel consumption will offset the extra expense of a diesel car and its fuel.
+So you’ll need to work out if this saving in fuel consumption will offset the extra expense of a diesel car and its running costs.

 Compare diesel and petrol car running costs at the Which?
 Car website.

 There used to be a negative perception that diesel cars were slower, smellier, noisier and more expensive than petrol cars.
 Diesels have closed the gap significantly in these categories.

 There are, though, still some large differences in the characteristics of cars using the different fuels that make them suitable for different uses.

 Take a look at the pros and cons of each below.